dmx-systems/dmx-documentation/docs/user.rst

 ====================

 .. note:: You can investigate this example on our Demo Server, in the `Workspace "DMX User Guide Data Model", Topicmap "1 Persons and Organizations" <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/8532>`_

+Role types refer to the players connected by associations.
+They are important when creating associations but they are used at the end points of associations.

 Oftentimes when you create associations it is clear which of the two connected players is in which role:
 In the example above, the publication is the parent type and the title is the child type.